Florida Gulf Coast Eagles Logo

 Florida Gulf Coast Eagles Baseball Logo

-The Florida Gulf Coast Eagles team debuted in the NCAA in 2017.
+The Florida Gulf Coast Eagles made their NCAA debut in 2017.
 They play at Swanson Stadium and are coached by Dave Tollett.

 Florida Gulf Coast Eagles Soccer Logo

 The men’s soccer team was established at the university in 2007, becoming the youngest in the USA.
 Since then, it has participated in three NCAA tournaments.
-However, it was surpassed by the women’s team, which has participated six times in the National Collegiate Athletic Association tournaments.
+However, it was surpassed by the women’s team, which has participated in six National Collegiate Athletic Association tournaments.